Virginia Buttonweed Control

 Squeeze ampule of TopShot into Sprayer

-Msm Turf Herbicide is a high quality granular product that covers 43,560 sq. ft. of area (1 acre).
+MSM Turf Herbicide is a high-quality granular product that covers 43,560 sq. ft. of area (1 acre).
 Apply 0.5 to 1 fl. oz. of product per acre.

-Lightly spray your herbicide solution where virginia buttonweed is established.
+Lightly spray your herbicide solution where Virginia buttonweed is established.
 Use a fine spray with a fan nozzle setting for an even coating.
 Spray on a calm day when wind speeds are low to minimize drift.

-Step 2 - Follow Up Application
+Step 2: Follow Up Application

 Spraying followup application on Virginia Buttonweed

-Virginia Buttonweed can be difficult to totally control because of its extensive root system, so repeated applications may be necessary to kill it off completely.
-Check back in 7 to 10 days and reapply until the plants have completely died off.
-Since Fahrenheit is a stronger herbicide, you will need to make re-applications every 4 to 6 weeks.
+Check back in 7 to 10 days and reapply until the plants completely die off.
+Since Fahrenheit is a stronger herbicide, you must re-applicate every 4 to 6 weeks.

 Prevention